 One of the many things COVID taught us is the importance of insuring tuition.
 And if tuition insurance isn’t purchased before the semester starts, your student may not qualify for coverage.

-We are fortunate enough that the CEO of College Parents of America is also the CEO of GradGuard tuition insurance, which paid COVID among other claims.
+We are fortunate enough that the CEO of College Parents of America is also the CEO of GradGuard tuition insurance, which paid COVID and other claims.
 College Parents of America includes $5,000 of annual tuition refund insurance within our annual paid memberships.

 Over 20 percent of students surveyed suffered severe psychological distress.
 There are a range of psychiatric conditions that could lead to a medical withdrawal such as severe anxiety, depression, or bipolar disorder.
 As with any condition, pre-existing conditions don’t disqualify students.

 If an accident is serious enough to warrant a medical withdrawal, tuition insurance may cover them.
-About 10 percent of students surveyed experience an orthopedic injury and less than 1 percent will experience a traumatic brain injury.
+About 10 percent of students surveyed experience an orthopedic injury and less than 1 percent experience a traumatic brain injury.